urbancamo/urbancamo.github.io/adif-transformer.md

 ### 2. Adding Station Information from QRZ.COM

-In order to enrich the ADIF output file, and provide more information when you click on a station icon in Google Earth) a lookup is made for additional station information from [QRZ.COM](https://qrz.com).
+In order to enrich the ADIF output file, and provide more information when you click on a station icon in Google Earth, a lookup is made for additional station information from [QRZ.COM](https://qrz.com).

 The initial lookup is for the callsign as logged, but for some callsigns more work is required to determine the information.